Featured image of post Foreign Keys Are Not Optional

 It’s worth noting that document databases like MongoDB don’t have this problem in the same way.
 When an order, its line items, and its shipping address all live inside a single document, there’s nothing to orphan - integrity is structural.
 The data can’t reference something that doesn’t exist because it’s all embedded together.

 That’s actually one of the real strengths of the document model.
-But the moment a relational database splits that same data across orders, line_items, and addresses tables, those relationships need to be enforced somewhere.
-The application can try, but the database is the only place that guarantees it across every write path — manual queries, migrations, ORM edge cases, and all.
+The moment a relational database splits that same data across orders, line_items, and addresses tables, those relationships need to be enforced somewhere.
+The application can try, but the database is the only place that guarantees it across every write path: manual queries, migrations, ORM edge cases, and all.

 Compare the two models: